Judy Johnson: Early life

-The Hilldale Daisies (1921-1929)
+The Hilldale Daisies (1921–1929)

 In early 1919, Johnson worked out for the Hilldale Daisies and was attached with the Madison Stars, Hilldale's unofficial minor league affiliate, to hone his skills.
 By 1921, with the Daisies in need of an infielder, Johnson signed a professional baseball contract worth $135 a month with Ed Bolden, who owned the Hilldale ball club.
 The rookie ballplayer was soon adorned with the nickname "Judy" because of his resemblance to Chicago American Giants pitcher Judy Gans; the name stuck with Johnson for the duration of his baseball career.
-Johnson spent his first year as a professional ballplayer at shortstop while his player manager William Francis played at third base, Johnson's natural position.
-Once the regular season began, Johnson struggled at the plate, finishing his rookie year with a .188 batting average (BA), yet he played everyday and was mentored by Francis in the offseason in order to make the transition to third base.
+Johnson spent his first year as a professional ballplayer at shortstop while his player manager Bill Francis played at third base, Johnson's natural position.
+Once the regular season began, Johnson struggled at the plate, finishing his rookie year with a .188 batting average (BA), yet he played every day and was mentored by Francis in the offseason in order to make the transition to third base.

 During the 1922 season, Johnson was used as the starting third baseman.
 With Francis leaving for the Bacharach Giants, Johnson looked to John Henry Lloyd for guidance.
 A renowned infielder, the veteran ballplayer became a role model to him, and Johnson's defensive style closely resembled his mentor's.
 After his playing career, Johnson stated, "He's [Lloyd] the man I give the credit to for polishing my skills; he taught me how to play third base and how to protect myself...
 John taught me more baseball than anyone else".
 In the offseason, the Hilldale club joined Bolden's newly established Eastern Colored League (ECL).
 Bolden had rebuilt the team as well, strengthening its core with the signings of Biz Mackey and George "Tank" Carr, both from the American Giants.